 - Placement test: Once you have registered free of charge, you can take the Einstufungstest to find out what your current level is and expand on it using exercises that are tailored to your requirements.

-- Audio trainer: With the Audiotrainer you can learn new vocabulary and improve your pronunciation.
+- Deutsch trainer: With the Deutschtrainer you can learn new vocabulary and improve your pronunciation.